-Proton Pump Inhibitors (PPIs) are a type of heartburn medication that prevent the body from making stomach acids.
-They are used to address chronic health problems related to the overproduction of stomach acids, such as ulcers and acid reflux.
+Proton Pump Inhibitors (PPIs) are a type of heartburn medication that prevents the body from making stomach acids.
+Long-term use of PPIs can address chronic health problems related to the overproduction of stomach acids, such as ulcers and acid reflux.
 PPIs may be prescribed by a physician or purchased over-the-counter.

-- Prescription PPIs are typically used to treat conditions such as gastroesophageal reflux disease (GERD), stomach and small intestine ulcers, and inflammation of the esophagus.
+- Prescription PPIs are typically used to treat conditions such as gastroesophageal reflux disease (GERD), small intestine and stomach ulcers, and inflammation of the esophagus.